igorpetrov/arch-linux-configuration-guide/README.md

 $ sudo dkms autoinstall
 ```

-(?)
 Enable dkms.service to recompile Virtualbox kernel modules each time dkms has been upgraded:
 ```bash
 $ sudo systemctl enable dkms.service
 ```

+*DKMS service seems not to be available anymore, maybe now it running not via systemd.*

 Create `/etc/modules-load.d/virtualbox.conf`: